What is Responsible Gambling?

 3

-Participate in a future coordinated and centralized self-exclusion program that will allow players to take a break from all regulated internet gaming websites in Ontario
+Participate in a future coordinated and centralized self-exclusion program that supports players to take a break from all regulated internet gaming websites in Ontario.

 4

-These four expectations are in addition to meeting the responsible gambling standards set out by Ontario’s regulator, the Alcohol and Gaming Commission of Ontario (AGCO) in the Registrar’s Standards for Internet Gaming.
+These four expectations are in addition to all Ontario Operators having to meet the responsible gambling standards set out by Ontario’s regulator, the Alcohol and Gaming Commission of Ontario (AGCO) in the Registrar’s Standards for Internet Gaming.